 Then add in interesting seed pods, like sweetgum and rose hips.
 Pinecones make a nice chunky addition.
 For more color, include berries such as beautyberry, holly, and pyracantha.
 You can include leaves, but many tend to fall apart quickly when dried.
 Look for thicker leaves, like leather-leaf viburnum and the lacy leaves of scented geraniums.

 Don’t forget the edible garden.
 Bay and sage leaves dry very well.
-Dried citrus peel and dried apple slices add fragrance and nice texture
+Dried citrus peel and dried apple slices also add fragrance and nice texture

 Adding Scent to Potpourri